Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - A closing and contact information

-Here is an example of how to write a resume
+Here’s an example how to write a resume

-I am writing to inform you of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
-As an extremely skilled and experienced individual in [Your profession], I believe I would make a perfect fit for this role.
+I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
+Being highly skilled and experienced professional in [Your field], I believe I would make the ideal choice for this role.

-Thank you for taking a look at my application.
-I look forward to receiving your feedback.
+Thank you for taking the time to consider my application.
+I am looking forward to receiving your feedback.

 Sincerely,